stfc/PSyclone/doc/developers.rst

 First Creation
 ++++++++++++++

-When first run, PSyclone creates a separate schedule for each of the invokes found in the algorithm layer.
-A schedule includes all required loops and kernel calls that need to be generated in the PSy layer for the particular invoke call.
+When first run, PSyclone creates a separate InvokeSchedule for each of the invokes found in the algorithm layer.
+This schedule includes all required loops and kernel calls that need to be generated in the PSy layer for the particular invoke call.
 Once the loops and kernel calls have been created then (if the `DISTRIBUTED_MEMORY` flag is set to ``true``) PSyclone